What Is The Primary Function Of The Plasma Membrane

 • Membrane fusion: The fusion of vesicles with the plasma membrane during exocytosis and endocytosis.

-• Protein mobility: The movement of proteins within the membrane to form signaling complexes or facilitate transport.
+• Protein mobility: The movement of proteins within the membrane to form signaling complexes or support transport.

 • Cell growth and division: The expansion and remodeling of the membrane during cell growth and division.